-Last Updated on October 25, 2022 by Goya
+Last Updated on February 24, 2024 by Goya

 Guess who made the rookie mistake of waiting till the day before to book a ticket for the Vatican Museums only to notice it was completely sold out?
 Yup, that would be us.
 Turns out the road from Rome to Vatican City is paved with tears of hopeful tourists 🙂

 Fortunately, there were still some tickets available for Breakfast at the Museum, so here we were at 8:30 in the morning, having breakfast in Cortile della Pigna or the Pinecone Courtyard in Vatican City.
-While the breakfast itself was nothing to write home about, we were happy to be inside the walls of the Vatican before the museum opened.

 The Vatican Museum is a marvellous maze of lavishly decorated halls and galleries.
 With its impressive 7 km of exhibitions, it is safe to say that you are not likely to see, and most importantly appreciate, it all during a single visit.
-So, checking in advance to see what you would really like to see is highly recommended.

 But so is following your eyes and letting them guide you to little pockets of heaven… Like this little windy corner overlooking the Vatican Palace grounds: